adueck/lisp-in-nix/README.md

   - a State monad for keeping track of the environment
     - *because why manually pass the environment around to the different eval functions like a caveman?
 After all, we're writing an interpreter in a fully-functional configuration DSL inspired by Haskell.
 Let's go all out on this.
 This ended up becoming wayyy worse for handling the environment for lambda applications, but oh well, that's the price you pay for FP glory.*

 This was all done in straight-up vanilla Nix with just the [builtins](https://nix.dev/manual/nix/2.18/language/builtins).
-No [lib.strings](https://ryantm.github.io/nixpkgs/functions/library/strings/) or **lib.** anything here.
+No [lib.strings](https://ryantm.github.io/nixpkgs/functions/library/strings/) or **lib** anything here.

 **Can YAML do that?
 I didn't think so.**